 The New York Times, New York Jewish Week, and others have praised her work not just as a Jewish artist, but also as an artist who sees beyond cultures and who explores what brings us together.
 Her work as an artist speaker has cemented her status as one who can breathe life into conversations surrounding what cultural identity truly means.

-One of the most notable references of her work is the documentary film Blue Like Me: The Art of Siona Benjamin (a trailer of which is above).
+One of the most notable references of her work is the documentary film Blue Like Me: The Art of Siona Benjamin.
 The film follows Siona to India where she discusses and reflects on her first Fulbright project which focuses on cultural identity art, world religions, and more.
 The full film is available on Amazon.
 In addition, her work as an artist speaker has been represented in a diverse array of venues.

 Exodus: I see Myself in You (interview)

 Eli Talks: Midrash as the Stage for the Drama of Life